sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-10.md

 $h(n) = 2^{h(n-1)}$

-This doesn't look like the "real" Ackerman function...

-On a side note, I did all the expansion by hand.
-Using the [tracing function in DrRacket](https://docs.racket-lang.org/reference/debugging.html#%28mod-path._racket%2Ftrace%29) would by more efficient, but not as fun.
+Using the [tracing function in DrRacket](https://docs.racket-lang.org/reference/debugging.html#%28mod-path._racket%2Ftrace%29) would by more efficient than doing all by hand, but not as fun.